mirzak/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

     category: docs
 ---

-The steps necessary to deploy application updates are described in the hosted Mender UI as tooltips and this guide is only here as a reference if you need additional guidance or would like to get an overview of the steps.
+To deploy an application update you should follow the UI tooltips presented on hosted Mneder.

+This tutorial is only here as a reference if you need additional guidance or would like to get an overview of the steps necessary to deploy an application update.

 ## Prerequisites

-It is assumed that you have completed one of the following:
+You should have completed one of the following:

 * [Prepare a Raspberry Pi device](../01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md)
 * [Prepare a virtual device](../01.Preparation/02.Prepare-a-virtual-device/docs.md)